 At some point in our lives, we’ve all experienced being completely absorbed in an enjoyable activity.
-This could be watching a sunrise, cooking a meal, skiing down a mountain, playing music, or tennis.
+This could be watching a sunrise, cooking a meal, skiing down a mountain, or playing music, or tennis.

-When the Hungarian psychologist, Mihaly Csikszentmihalyi, explored what makes people happy, he found that people are happiest when they’re in a state of flow.
+When the Hungarian psychologist, Mihaly Csikszentmihalyi explored what makes people happy, he found that people are happiest when they’re in a state of flow.
 He describes flow as, “Being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
-Every action, movement, and thought follows inevitably from the previous one, like playing jazz.
+Every action, movement, and thought follows inevitably from the earlier one, like playing jazz.
 Your whole being is involved, and you’re using your skills to the utmost.”
 Flow states work well with tasks that have a few simple rules, clear goals, immediate feedback, and a degree of challenge that’s balanced by individual skill as well as concentration and focus.
 Many artists, musicians, and sports professionals develop their use of flow to reach peak performance.

 So, are mindfulness and flow the same?
 Maybe if we only ever experienced flow, then we would not need mindfulness.
 Unfortunately, life can be messy and mundane and does not always come in neat flow-like experiences.
 We get distracted, react impulsively, get annoyed, stressed, and anxious, and make judgements and assumptions, which all make life much more complicated.
 Also, we’re not always sitting looking at a sunset, or skiing down a mountain; we could be washing up, travelling to work, or sitting in a dull, overly long meeting at work.